 - TDR can deal with complaints that involve claims for $15,000 or less, including compensation for direct loss.

-Before making a complaint - list of TDR scheme members
+Before making a complaint - list of TDR members

 Before TDR can consider your complaint, you must have made a formal complaint to your telecommunications retailer (including where the complaint relates to services provided by a wholesale member) and given them the opportunity to resolve the issue.
-If you have come to the end of your telecommunications company’s complaints process and your complaint has not been resolved, or it has been six weeks or more since you first contacted them and you still don’t have a resolution you are happy with , then TDR may be able to help.
+If you have come to the end of your telecommunications company’s complaints process and your complaint has not been resolved, or it has been six weeks or more since you first contacted them and you still don’t have a resolution you are happy with, then TDR may be able to help.
 Your telecommunications company may provide you with a deadlock number, or a reference number, which you can include when you complain to TDR.
 If you have not yet made your complaint to your telecommunications company, you can get in touch with them now by clicking on the links below.